destroyedlolo/Marcel/Modules/mod_outfile/README.md

 ## Error condition

-An error condition is associated to each section, individually.
+An error condition is associated with each section, individually.
 It is raised if a technical issue prevents to write data and is cleared as soon as an attempt succeed.

-Error condition is exposed to Lua by **OutFile:inError()** methods.
+The error condition is exposed to Lua by the **OutFile:inError()** methods.